2009 Procurement Review: Statutes, Regulations, Executive Orders

 roles in the acquisition of a major weapon system

+or major service.
 Another interim rule with

 request for comments, entitled "Statutory Waiver